ozars/specialized-dispatch/README.md

 that work well with your own deserializer, while they have a default implementation for generic deserializers (or even `unimplemented!` by default).

-To simplify the example, we will create a water-down version of relevant `serde` traits.
+To simplify the example, we will create a watered-down version of relevant `serde` traits.

 ```rust